Jamaica: Military

 The role of the support battalion is to provide support to boost numbers in combat and issue competency training in order to allow for the readiness of the force.
 The 1st Engineer Regiment was formed due to an increased demand for military engineers and their role is to provide engineering services whenever and wherever they are needed.
 The Headquarters JDF contains the JDF Commander, Command Staff as well as Intelligence, Judge Advocate office, Administrative and Procurement sections.

 In recent years the JDF has been called on to assist the nation's police, the Jamaica Constabulary Force (JCF), in fighting drug smuggling and a rising crime rate which includes one of the highest murder rates in the world.
 JDF units actively conduct armed patrols with the JCF in high-crime areas and known gang neighbourhoods.
 There has been vocal controversy as well as support of this JDF role.
 In early 2005, an Opposition leader, Edward Seaga, called for the merger of the JDF and JCF.
 This has not garnered support in either organisation nor among the majority of citizens.
 In 2017, Jamaica signed the UN treaty on the Prohibition of Nuclear Weapons.
+In September 2024 the AP reported that "20 soldiers and four police officers are scheduled to arrive in Haiti to support the UN-Kenya lead mission and they would provide command, planning and logistics support."
+Jamaica's PM had pledged a total of 170 soldiers and 30 police officers, but said that all would not deploy at once.

 Administrative divisions

 Jamaica is divided into 14 parishes, which are grouped into three historic counties that have no administrative relevance.

 In the context of local government the parishes are designated "Local Authorities".
 These local authorities are further styled as "Municipal Corporations", which are either city municipalities or town municipalities.
 Any new city municipality must have a population of at least 50,000, and a town municipality a number set by the Minister of Local Government.
 There are currently no town municipalities.

 The local governments of the parishes of Kingston and St. Andrews are consolidated as the city municipality of Kingston & St. Andrew Municipal Corporation.
-The newest city municipality created is the Municipality of Portmore in 2003.
+The newest city municipality is the Municipality of Portmore, created 2003.
 While it is geographically located within the parish of St. Catherine, it is governed independently.